 In celebration of Queensland Women’s Week for 2021, Member for Gaven, Meaghan Scanlon MP gave recognition and celebration for some of the wonderful women in the Gaven electorate and the important contributions they make to our community.

-Jenni Saunders and Gail Harbott received recognition for their incredible contribution to the community as MS Ambassadors and as members of Gold Coast Disability Advocacy, acknowledging the tireless support for those newly diagnosed and raising awareness of MS and disability in their community.
+Jenni Saunders received recognition for her incredible contribution to the community as MS Ambassador and as member of Gold Coast Disability Advocacy, acknowledging the tireless support for those newly diagnosed and raising awareness of MS and disability in their community.